k3rcaft/java-core-ft-oca/docs/javabuildingblocks/2-writing-a-main-method.md

 A Java program begins execution with its main() method by JVM (Java Virtual Machine).
-* public -> access modifier can call this method.
+* public :point_right: access modifier can call this method.
-* static -> can call the method by class name scope directly -> Animal.main().
+* static :point_right: can call the method by class name scope directly -> Animal.main().
-* void -> the method don't return anything.
+* void :point_right: the method don't return anything.
-* String[] args -> input of method is accepted by one String array.
+* String[] args :point_right: input of method is accepted by one String array.
 Therefore, we can write String[] args, String args[] or String... args.

 We can pass values in the args when run the program.